-Name Reasons for Appointment Attendance at Board of Directors Attendance at Audit & Supervisory Office as Company Share- Appointments to Advisory Committees Position at IHI Meetings in FY2023 Board Meetings in FY2023 Supervisory Board Member holding Remuneration Advisory Committee Nomination Advisory Committee Seiji Maruyama Standing Audit & Supervisory Board Member Seiji Maruyama accumulated a great deal of knowledge, mainly in the fields of finance & accounting, internal control, internal audit, and business management, and since April 2019 has worked on issues such as the Group's financial strategies, and improving the Group's financial position as General Manager of the Finance & Accounting Division.
-In the belief that his abun- dant experience, accomplishments, and insight will be utilized in the auditing of the IHI Group, the Company has appointed him as an Audit & Supervisory Board Member.
-18 of 18 (100%) 14 of 14 (100%) 3 years 3,400 shares - Tae Hozoji Standing Audit & Supervisory Board Member (New) 1,400 shares Aiko Sekine Independent Audit & Supervisory Board Member Aiko Sekine has accumulated abundant experience and insight as a partner of an audit corporation, and Chairman and President of JICPA, as well as abundant experience as an outside officer.
-Expecting such experience and insight to be reflected in the management auditing of IHI from an independent perspective, the Company has appointed her as an Independent Audit & Su- pervisory Board Member.
-14 of 14 (100%) 4 years 0 shares - - Yumiko Waseda Independent Audit & Supervisory Board Member Yumiko Waseda has abundant experience and insight as an attorney at law, with an extremely high level of expertise in in- tellectual property law, as well as extensive experience as an Independent Audit & Supervisory Board Member.
-Expecting these qualities and her independent perspective to be reflect- ed in the management auditing operations of IHI, the Compa- ny has appointed her as an Independent Audit & Supervisory Board Member.
-18 of 18 (100%) 14 of 14 (100%) 3 years 0 shares - - Kazuhiro Muto Independent Audit & Supervisory Board Member Kazuhiro Muto has gained abundant experience, accomplish- ments, and extensive insight into overall corporate manage- ment as an executive of a Japanese subsidiary of a globally active IT company, where he implemented various measures to respond to changes in the business environment including overseas business.
-Aiming to reflect these qualities in the man- agement of IHI and expecting he can carry out management monitoring and supervisory functions from an independent perspective, IHI has appointed him as an Independent Audit & Supervisory Board Member.
+Name Reasons for Appointment Attendance at Board of Directors Attendance at Audit & Supervisory Company Share- Appointments to Advisory Committees Position at IHI - Meetings in FY2023 Board Meetings in FY2023 Supervisory Board Member holding Remuneration Advisory Committee Advisory Seiji Maruyama Standing Audit & Supervisory Board Member Seiji Maruyama accumulated a great deal of knowledge, mainly in the fields of finance & accounting, internal control, internal audit, and business management, and since April 2019 has worked on issues such as the Group's financial strategies, and improving the Group's financial position as General Manager of the Finance & Accounting Division.
+In the belief that his abundant experience, accomplishments, and insight will be utilized in the auditing of the IHI Group, the Company has appointed him as an Audit & Supervisory Board Member.
+18 of 18 (100%) 14 of 14 (100%) 3 years 3,400 shares - - Tae Hozoji Standing Audit & Supervisory Board Member Tae Hozoji has gained experience from many roles since joining the Company, including planning and coordination, and sales in the industrial machinery business and in corporate divisions such as legal affairs and human resources.
+Since April 2022, as General Manager of the Internal Audit Division, she has undertaken internal audits and assessments of internal controls of the IHI Group.
+She has also worked to strengthen the auditing functions of the corporate divisions.
+In the belief that her abundant experience, accomplishments, and insight will be utilized in the IHI Group's audits, the Company has therefore appointed her as an Audit & Supervisory Board Member. - - (New) 1,400 shares - - Aiko Sekine Independent Audit & Supervisory Board Member Aiko Sekine has accumulated abundant experience and insight as a partner of an audit corporation, and Chairman and President of JICPA, as well as abundant experience as an outside officer.
+Expecting such experience and insight to be reflected in the management auditing of IHI from an independent perspective, the Company has appointed her as an Independent Audit & Supervisory Board Member.
+18 of 18 14 of 14 (100%) 4 years 0 shares Yumiko Waseda Independent Audit & Supervisory Board Member Yumiko Waseda has abundant experience and insight as an attorney at law, with an extremely high level of expertise in intellectual property law, as well as extensive experience as an Independent Audit & Supervisory Board Member.
+Expecting these qualities and her independent perspective to be reflected in the management auditing operations of IHI, the Company has appointed her as an Independent Audit & Supervisory Board Member.
+18 of 18 (100%) 14 of 14 (100%) 3 years 0 shares - Kazuhiro Muto Independent Audit & Supervisory Board Member Kazuhiro Muto has gained abundant experience, accomplishments, and extensive insight into overall corporate management as an executive of a Japanese subsidiary of a globally active IT company, where he implemented various measures to respond to changes in the business environment including overseas business.
+Aiming to reflect these qualities in the management of IIHI and expecting he can carry out management monitoring and supervisory functions from an independent perspective, IHI has appointed him as an Independent Audit & Supervisory Board Member.
 14 of 14 (100%) 12 of 12 (100%) 1 year 2,100 shares Member